Code-Institute-Submissions/Wxrren-GamerLeague/README.md

 The goal of the website is to attract gamers of all levels who would like to compete in a game of their choice.

-There is a clear naviation in the nav bar which directs you on where to join the league or sign up to competitions.
-It also directs you to a tournaments gallery where they can look at pictures of tournaments others have competed in.
+There is a clear navigation in the nav bar which directs you on where to join the league or sign up to competitions.
+It directs you to a tournaments gallery Where pictures of tournaments others have competed in can be viewed.

 Users can also contact GamerLeague if they have any issues either with the site, a tournament or player - whatever it may be.
 They can follow the contact us link in the footer and submit their issue.

 To make the user experience easy - I wanted the site to have:

 * A simple call to action on the main screen with a join GamerLeague button.
 This will take you directly to a single contact page - Even though this navigation exists on the nav bar - the aim is this button in the center of the screen next to the tagline will motivate gamers to join.
-* A card displaying the tournaments that could be clicked on to redirect you to a the same contact page as the join button - the sign up section is on the lower part of the page.
-The idea is to have one single contact page that makes it a quicker and easier experience for the user.
+* A card displaying the tournaments that allows the user to be redirected to the same page as the ‘join’ button once clicked on.
+This page also contains a ‘sign up’ option further down.
+This allows the user an efficient and intuitive experience via access to a single contact page..

 ## User Stories
 To determine which approach to take with site features I detirmined the goals of different users from first time through to frequent users.